jsmolka/jsmolka.github.io/content/eggvance/progress/report-3.md

 }
 ```

 The old version of add with carry simply added the carry flag of the status register to the second operand and then called the `add` function.
 This worked as expected and didn't produce any major bugs in the tested games.
 At least that's what I've thought.
-Imagine passing the maximum 32-bit value to the function and then adding the carry flag.
+Imagine passing the maximum 32-bit value to the function and then adding the carry.
 The value overflows and the flags are calculated with the wrong operands.
 The result itself will be fine because we just care about the lower 32 bits anyway.

 ```cpp
 u32 ARM::adc(u32 op1, u32 op2, bool flags) {